 We draw attention to Note 2.1 to the financial statements.
-The Group incurred a net loss of \$16,338,000 for the year ended 31 December 2020.
-As of that date, the Group's net liabilities and current liabilities exceeded its net assets and current assets by \$8,654,000 and \$20,281,000 respectively.
+As of 31 December 2022, the Group's net liabilities and current liabilities exceeded its net assets and current assets by \$5,304,000 and \$19,975,000 respectively.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as going concern.
-As disclosed in Note 2.1, the ability of the Group and Company to continue as a going concern is dependent on the Group generating sufficient cash flows from its operations, and continued financial supports from the financial institutions and its controlling shareholder to meet the Group's working capital needs.
+As disclosed in Note 2.1, the ability of the Group and Company to continue as a going concern is dependent on the Group generating sufficient cash flows from its operations.